smallfatcat/poser/README.md

-# Poser - A React Pose Application
+# Poser - A React Pose and Animation Application

-A React-based pose drawing application that allows for creating and manipulating stick figure poses with interactive controls.
+A React-based application for creating and animating 2D stick figures with a keyframe-based timeline.

 ## Features

 - 🎨 **Interactive Pose-Drawing Canvas**: A customizable React component for rendering and dragging stick figure poses.
+- 🎬 **Keyframe Animation**: Create animations by setting poses at different points in time on a timeline.
+- timeline **Timeline & Playback**: A timeline with a playhead, keyframe markers, and playback controls (play, pause, loop).
-- 🎛️ **Advanced Pose Controls**: A dedicated control panel for fine-tuning poses.
+- 🎛️ **Advanced Interaction Controls**: A toolbar for fine-tuning interaction settings.
-- **Inverse Kinematics (IK)**: Enable or disable IK for realistic joint movement.
+- **Inverse Kinematics (IK)**: Enable or disable IK for more natural joint movement when dragging.
-- **Relative & Absolute Constraints**: Switch between different constraint modes for dragging.
 - **Adjustable Bone Lengths**: Dynamically change the length of limbs and torso.
-- **Save & Load Poses**: Save your created poses as JSON files and load them back into the editor.
+- **Save & Load**: Save your animations or static poses as JSON files and load them back into the editor.
 - **Joint Visibility Control**: Toggle the visibility of joints for a cleaner look.
-- ⚡ **Performance Optimized**: Uses React hooks for efficient rendering and state management.
--  TypeScript support for the `PoseRenderer` component.
+- ⚡ **Built with TypeScript & Vite**: A modern, fast, and type-safe development environment.

 ## Getting Started